ropensci/dev_guide/README.md

 ### Technical details

-Deployment is done via GitHub Actions:
+Deployment is done via [GitHub Actions](.github/workflows).
+The book has a production version https://devguide.ropensci.org/ and a development version https://devdevguide.netlify.com/ Both are updated when there are changes in their sources but also once a day to ensure the reviewers list is up to date (data pulled from Airtable).

-* whenever there's a GitHub release, the book is built and its content is then pushed to the `gh-pages` branch.
+* [prod.yml](.github/workflows/prod.yml): whenever there's a GitHub release, the book is built and its content is then pushed to the `gh-pages` branch.
+That branch serves ropensci.github.io/dev_guide which is redirected to https://devguide.ropensci.org/

+* [scheduled-manual-main.yml](scheduled-manual-main.yml): once a day the book is built with the source from the latest release (see "Checkout latest release tag" step) and pushed to the `gh-pages` branch.

-* whenever there's a push to `main`, the book is built and its content is then pushed to the `dev-site` branch that gets [deployed to Netlify](https://devdevguide.netlify.com/).
+* [dev.yml](.github/workflows/dev.yml): whenever there's a push to the default branch `main`, and once a day, the book is built and its content is then pushed to the `dev-site` branch that gets [deployed to Netlify](https://devdevguide.netlify.com/).

+* [pr.yml](.github/workflows/dev.yml): whenever there's a pull request to the default branch `main`, the book is built and its content is deployed via Netlify.

 Refer to [this blog post for more details and resources about bookdown deployment on GitHub Actions](https://ropensci.org/blog/2020/04/07/bookdown-learnings/#5-how-to-deploy-a-preview-of-the-book-for-pull-requests).